MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/create-custom-ranking-model.md

 <a name="__toc369771595"> </a>

 > [!IMPORTANT]
 >  We recommend that you install the SharePoint Server 2013 cumulative update that will be published in March 2014.
-If you use the **Search Ranking Model with Two Linear Stages**(added in the August 2013 cumulative update)as the base model for your custom ranking model, it will be easier to re-tune and customize your ranking model.
+If you use the **Search Ranking Model with Two Linear Stages** (added in the August 2013 cumulative update) as the base model for your custom ranking model, it will be easier to re-tune and customize your ranking model.

 - Install the app and prepare the SharePoint farm to allow apps by using the same standard processes as for all SharePoint Server 2013 apps: [Install and manage apps for SharePoint](https://technet.microsoft.com/en-us/library/fp161232.aspx).

 - To use the app, you must be a Search service application administrator.

-## Create a custom ranking model - main steps
+## Create a custom ranking model-main steps
 <a name="__toc369771596"> </a>

 - Click the app icon ![Ranking Model Tuning App](media/95e80cec-079b-4dc0-8892-debf93bb9933.png) to go to the starting page of the app.